 If you know you’re going to use the caulk or glue again soon (say, in less than a week), I’ve found that this is a crazy easy go-to method.
 And the best part is, it requires literally no other materials than what you’re already working with.

 How to Keep Caulk and Adhesive From Drying Out

-With the caulk gun still in your hand, just let a bit ooze out of the end.
+With the caulk gun still in your hand, slightly squeeze the trigger; just let a bit ooze out of the end.
 It usually happens anyway with caulk, but adhesive (like Liquid Nails) can be a little more stubborn and sticky.
 I try to let it kind of create a fat little lump on the tip of the tube without touching it (because despite having a blog where I regularly get my hands dirty, sticky hands bug me to no end).* But you just have to make sure that the entire end is oozing out enough so that no air can go down into the tube.
 Bam.
 Airtight seal.
 And you’re only wasting just a pea-size bead of caulk.

 *Dear Lord, how many suggestive things can I say in a single paragraph?

 Once the end is covered, remove it from the caulk gun (or don’t, if you’re me) and just rest it in a spot where it can begin to air dry (both adhesive or caulk will start setting in a matter of minutes, especially when you live in a warm climate like I do).

 When you’re ready to use it again, just pop off the dried end and continue on.
 You can see in the shot below that the top part is hardened caulk, but the adhesive directly underneath was still fresh!